Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 Additional Client Data:
 : (Optional) Additional data to be signed by the FIDO Authenticator.

-If no attributes are transmitted, the attributes field MUST be set to an empty map, instead of ommitting it completely.
+If no attributes are transmitted, the attributes field MUST be set to an empty map, instead of omitting it completely.

 Since this packet signals the start of a new authentication, the client MUST initialize a new authentication and MUST NOT reuse information from any previous authentication attempt, even if the previous authentication exchange was not completed.
 It MAY cache some data to perform sanity checks, i.e. to protect itself against misbehaving servers that try to re-initialize an authentication with the same parameters multiple times.